amandaLi7/NLP-RAG/README.md

 - embeddings_store.ipynb: Code for the generation of vector store databases of documents (outputs stored in dev/faiss_folders).
 - eval_metrics.ipynb: Notebook for metric calculation; calculates the f1, recall, and exact match scores of our model outputs to annotated reference answers.
 - ##### src-rag
-  - Contains various model experimentation notebooks.
+  - Contains various model experimentation notebooks (src-rag final contains the final versions of these initial experiments)
 - ##### src_colelction-preprocessing
   - Contains all files used for data collection, cleaning, and processing.
 - ##### system_outptus_dev
   - Contains .txt and .csv files of model outputs and files for IAA.